Day after Diwali, Delhi’s air quality dips to ‘severe’ levels

 Delhi’s 24-hour average AQI was 414 on Saturday, 339 on Friday and 314 on Thursday.

-Kuldeep Srivastava, the head of the Indian Meteorological Department’s regional forecasting centre, on Saturday said that the air quality was likely to improve after Diwali due to an increase in the wind speed.
+SAFAR said an improvement in the air quality is expected starting the second half of Sunday, with light rain expected across the capital.
+Wind direction is expected to change to south easterly, reducing the impact of farm fires on Delhi’s air.
+Kuldeep Srivastava, the head of the Indian Meteorological Department’s regional forecasting centre, on Saturday too said that the air quality was likely to improve after Diwali due to an increase in the wind speed.

 Delhi’s air pollution typically worsens in October and November due to farmers burning stubble in neighbouring states, unfavourable wind speed and local emission of traffic fumes in the city.
 Firecrackers ignited for Diwali add to the problem.